-Gather round friends, for we have a story to tell.
+Gather 'round, friends, for we have a story to tell.
 It starts with the granddaddy of Gaylord downhill skiing, Ouelette “Lin” Meade.
-Lin opened the Sylvan Knob Ski Area in 1954, sporting two tow ropes and six slopes ranging from “I suck” to “Winter Olympics Champion.”
-The first lift tickets were sold a year later in 1955 for $3.00 a day or $5.25 for a weekend pass.
-It’s still about the same price now.
+Lin opened the Sylvan Knob Ski Area in 1954, sporting two tow ropes and six slopes, ranging from, “I suck” to, “Winter Olympics Champion.”
+The first lift tickets were sold a year later in 1955, for $3.00 a day or $5.25 for a weekend pass.
+Our rates are still set at about the same price today.
 We just moved the decimal a bit, no big deal.